Evan-R/modules/src/Selene/Components/DependencyInjection/README.md

 #### Services and scope prototype

-Unlink a container scope, setting a service's scope to `prototype` will create a new instance of that service each time it is called.
+Unlike the container scope, setting the scope of a service to `prototype` will create a new instance of that service each time it is called.

 ---------